AlexandraDivaKetchum/Cyberculture-and-Social-Justice-Directory/Cyberculture and Social Justice Directory.md

 ## Lucy Suchman
 ### 2003

-Inspried by Donna Haraway's "Situated Knowledges," this essay looks at how the production of technology should move away from so-called objectivity, "the view from nowhere," and instead take up located accountability, and employ feminist methodology particularly in the working relations of technological production.
+Inspired by Donna Haraway's "Situated Knowledges," this essay looks at how the production of technology should move away from so-called objectivity, "the view from nowhere," and instead take up located accountability, and employ feminist methodology particularly in the working relations of technological production.

 [Link to article](https://aisel.aisnet.org/cgi/viewcontent.cgi?article=1082&context=sjis)